gadmaj/gadmaj/README.md

 ## Hi, I'm Gad

 Welcome to my GitHub!
 I am currently an undergraduate student at New York University, Tandon School of Engineering studying Mathematics.
-Majority of my work on here are projects within software, mathematics, and robotics.
+Majority of my work on here are projects within mathematics or robotics.
 I intend to pursue a PhD in Applied Mathematics, with research interests in numerical methods, control theory, and autonomous systems.

 ---